Missouri Retail Sports Betting Now Live: A Complete Guide

 All gambling winnings are taxable, a W-2G may be issued in some instances, and federal withholding can apply above IRS thresholds, with state taxes possible as well.
 Systems and equipment used to operate sports wagering are tested by an independent lab to verify integrity.

-Online and retail launch together on December 1, 2025, so you’ll see popular sports betting apps you’ve probably heard of before alongside the retail sportsbooks.
-Final lineups post with the Missouri Gaming Commission, but here’s who’s widely expected and how each usually stands out:
+Online and retail launched together on December 1, 2025, so you’d see popular sports betting apps you’ve probably heard of before alongside the retail sportsbooks.
+Final lineups post with the Missouri Gaming Commission, and here are the most important apps:

 Current Alternatives to Missouri Retail Sportsbooks